-Investments in equity-related securities involve a degree of risk and Bidders should not invest any funds in the Offer unless they can afford to take the risk of losing their investment.
-Bidders were advised to read the risk factors carefully before taking an investment decision in the Offer.
-For taking an investment decision, Bidders were required to rely on their own examination of our Company and the Offer, including the risks involved.
-The Equity Shares in the Offer have neither been recommended, nor approved by the Securities and Exchange Board of India ("SEBI"), nor did SEBI guarantee the accuracy or adequacy of the contents of the Red Herring Prospectus and this Prospectus.
-Specific attention of the Bidders was invited to "Risk Factors" beginning on page 24.
+Investments in equity and equity-related securities involve a degree of risk and Bidders should not invest any funds in the Offer unless they can afford to take the risk of losing their investment.
+Bidders are advised to read the risk factors carefully before taking an investment decision in the Offer.
+For taking an investment decision, Bidders must rely on their own examination of our Company and the Offer, including the risks involved.
+The Equity Shares in the Offer have neither been recommended, nor approved by the Securities and Exchange Board of India ("SEBI"), nor does SEBI guarantee the accuracy or adequacy of the contents of this Red Herring Prospectus.
+Specific attention of the Bidders is invited to "Risk Factors" beginning on page 24.